 |Original file name extension||Protected file name extension|

-If you configure the Azure Information Protection client to protect PDF files by using the ISO standard for PDF encryption, the file name extension of the protected PDF document remains as .pdf.
+With the latest version of the Azure Information Protection client, by default, the file name extension of the protected PDF document remains as .pdf.

 The next table lists the remaining file types that support native protection by the Azure Information Protection client, and that can also be classified.
 You will recognize these as file types for Microsoft Office apps.
 The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.

 For these files, the file name extension remains the same after the file is protected by a Rights Management service.

 |File types supported by Office||File types supported by Office|

 You can change how the Azure Information Protection client protects files by editing the registry.
 For example, you can force files that support native protection to be generically protected by the Azure Information Protection client.

 Reasons for why you might want to do this: